johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/).

+### Do backlinks better!

+I mentioned in ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) that I had a number of backlinks to my blog.
+I also mentioned that I had a number of backlinks that were broken by my carelessness.
+Growtika suggested that I fix the broken backlinks and also that I do a better job of backlinks in general.

+I'd already [implemented support for dynamic redirects on my blog](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md); aiming to ensure that at least some of the broken backlinks were redirected to the correct place.
+(Using Azure Static Web Apps as my hosting mechanism really helped me out here as the dynamic redirect mechanism I had was super powerful.)

+Growtika said what I had was good, but I could do better.
+They suggested that I:

+- exhaustively fix all my broken backlinks; getting them all to redirect to the correct place.
+Tedious, but worth it.
+- add a redirect from my old blog domain to my new one (blog.johnnyreilly.com -> johnnyreilly.com)
+- redirect **only once**.
+I had a number of redirects that were chained together.
+Growtika suggested that I redirect only once.
+This was to ensure that search engines didn't have to follow a chain of redirects to get to the content they were looking for.
+They don't like that; you lose "link juice" the more redirects there are.
+Also, multi redirects makes my website work harder than it needs to.

 ### Improve crawlability

 rename archive to blog